Somali love poem

-The Somali coast has been known since ancient times by the Romans, Greeks, and Egyptians, who make this coast an important center of exchange.
+The Somalia coast has been known since ancient times by the Romans, Greeks, and Egyptians, who make this coast an important center of exchange.
 The Somali population is ethnically homogeneous.
 Somalians have a native language which come from southern Arabia, they settled in the horn of Africa from the 10th century, pushing the Gallas back to the present-day Ethiopia.
 Since the country has welcomed many refugees victims of conflicts.
 The Somalians still practice pastoral nomadism; The herds are made up of dromedaries guarded by young people, oxen, goats and sheep.
 Seasonal movements are carried out over short distances.

 La Glace © Copyright & Contact: Richard Bellon